Auzz24/Dr.HQ/README.md

  `Welcome to Dr.HQ Medical Center`

-   Hospital Management App Project!
-As the name suggests, the app is designed to manage hospital tasks like booking an appointment, etc. The project technologies include Javascript, MySQL, PHP, and Bootstrap.
-Whereas the application’s web server is built on XAMPP.
-We believe that healthcare should be about you and your family.
-We strive to deliver safe, quality care compassionately and with absolute integrity.
+  The Dr.HQ team is here to make finding a doctor easy.
+We believe that healthcare should be about you and your family, that is why we put your health first.
+We strive to deliver safe, quality and compassionate care.